Click Here To Schedule A Consultation

 What are facial fillers made of?

-Facial fillers rely on active ingredients that are FDA-approved and have been shown to enhance collagen production within the body.
-Popular active ingredients include hyaluronic acid, calcium hydroxylapatite, poly-L-lactic acid, and polymethylmethacrylate, among others.
-These substances are all either synthetic versions of naturally occurring substances in the body or have been proven to be safely broken down within the body’s metabolic processes.
+Facial fillers rely on FDA-approved active ingredients and have been shown to enhance collagen production within the body.
+Popular active ingredients include hyaluronic acid, calcium hydroxylapatite, poly-L-lactic acid, and polymethyl methacrylate.
+These substances are all synthetic versions of naturally occurring substances in the body or have been proven safely broken down within the body’s metabolic processes.
 Additionally, many dermal fillers contain a small amount of lidocaine (a local anesthetic) to prevent any pain at the injection site for the patient.
-This inclusion, when coupled with a topical numbing cream during the cosmetic procedure, helps to prevent any potential patient discomfort.
+When coupled with a topical numbing cream during the cosmetic procedure, this inclusion helps prevent potential patient discomfort.

-Many of the facial fillers that are used by Dr. Green in her private New York City office are composed of a substance called hyaluronic acid.
+Many of the facial fillers Dr. Green uses in her private New York City office are composed of hyaluronic acid.
 Hyaluronic acid is a naturally occurring component in the skin that supplies suppleness and youthfulness to the complexion.
-By injecting hyaluronic acid dermal fillers into the soft tissue, Dr. Green is able to effectively restore lost facial volume, smooth fine lines, and deep creases, enhance or create facial contour, and augment key facial features.
-Hyaluronic acid dermal fillers provide a natural-looking, yet phenomenal facial rejuvenation without the need for invasive plastic surgery or a significant amount of downtime.
+By injecting hyaluronic acid dermal fillers into the soft tissue, Dr. Green can effectively restore lost facial volume, smooth fine lines, and deep creases, enhance or create facial contour, and augment key facial features.
+Hyaluronic acid dermal fillers provide a natural-looking yet phenomenal facial rejuvenation without the need for invasive plastic surgery or significant downtime.
 Other common dermal filler products used by Dr. Green are composed of substances such as poly-L-lactic acid and calcium hydroxylapatite.
 Both of these substances have been shown to induce natural collagen production within the skin in the area into which they are injected, resulting in a restoration of volume and a youthful, refreshed appearance.

 Types of Dermal Fillers

-There are a variety of dermal fillers available on the market, and each dermal filler offers unique benefits.
+Various dermal fillers are available on the market, each offering unique benefits.
 Though hyaluronic acid fillers are perhaps the most well-known, poly-L-lactic acid, calcium hydroxylapatite, and polymethylmethacrylate fillers are all varieties of facial fillers that can be used to meet specific rejuvenation goals and provide wondrous effects.

 Hyaluronic Acid Fillers

-HA fillers are long-lasting, non-invasive injectables that have become popular due to their seamless integration into the skin, as well as their reversible nature.
+HA fillers are long-lasting, non-invasive injectables that have become popular due to their seamless integration into the skin and their reversible nature.
 The most popular varieties of HA filler are Juvederm, Restylane, and Belotero Balance.
 Juvederm and Restylane each offer a variety of formulations that are tailor-made to treat different areas of the face and hands.

 Juvederm hyaluronic acid